cakeng/ASPEN/README.md

 ASPEN has a dependency on OpenMP.
 The examples of this supplementary material have dependencies on PyTorch, TorchVision, and GCC.

-Please contatct cakeng at snu dot ac dot kr if you have any questions!
+Please reach out to me at "cakeng at snu dot ac dot kr" if you have any questions!